HonglinChu/EFSCF/README.md

 # Acknowledgements
 We thank the contribution of ARCF,STRCF,LADCF, GFSDCF,and ECO.
-Some of the parameter settings and functions are borrowed from ECO (https://github.com/martin-danelljan/ECO), STRCF (https://github.com/lifeng9472/STRCF) ,LADCF (https://github.com/XU-TIANYANG/LADCF).
+Some of the parameter settings and functions are borrowed from STRCF (https://github.com/lifeng9472/STRCF) ,LADCF (https://github.com/XU-TIANYANG/LADCF).